projf/projf-explore/graphics/hardware-sprites/README.md

 ### Simulation

 This design includes test benches for the sprite modules.
-You can run the current top test bench simulation from the GUI under the "Flow" menu or from the TCL console with:
+You can run the current top test bench simulation from the GUI under the "Flow" menu or from the Tcl console with:

 ```tcl
 launch_simulation